gilberto-domingos/JAVA-SpringBoot-TrT/README.md

 # Java Spring Boot 2.2 Maven API RestFull backend with Database

--> RestFul API backend complete with various treatments and implementations in SpringBoot
+-> RestFul API backend some treatments and implementations in SpringBoot

   #  Implementations :